MartinaB91/Project2-tic-tac-toe/README.md

 - Bug blinking animation when winning.
 When the game has finished the blinking animation could change pattern if the user clicked a tile that have not been clicked.
 Solved by disabeling all buttons when someone has won.

-- Chrome Devtools report the following error: "https://8000-teal-squirrel-aamz0q95.ws-eu25.gitpod.io/favicon.ico 404. .
+- Chrome Devtools report the following error: "https://8000-teal-squirrel-aamz0q95.ws-eu25.gitpod.io/favicon.ico 404." .
 Solved by adding a favicon that is in png format.
 ### Future improvements
 - In this version of the game only two players on the same device are supported.
 In the future adding the possibility to play against the computer would give the users more ways to enjoy the game.

 - Another improvement would be allowing the users to add names while playing and saving the scores from different sessions.
 A fun feature allowing users to have long running competitions.
 ## Deployment
 ## Credits
 This section describes code, content and media and tools that were used when building this site.
+Special thanks to my mentor Reuben Ferrante for great ideas and support.

 ### Code
 [Developer drive – Grid system](https://www.developerdrive.com/how-to-create-a-css-grid-step-by-step ): Used as guide for building grid system for game board.